JulianJ99/S4Portfolio/GP/Research/IdentityServiceResearch/readme.md

 The best way to describe these is that they can be defined at will by the user of the JWT's.
 But to avoid collisions, they should be defined as a URI that contains a collision resistant namespace.

 **Private claims**
-These are the custom claims created to share information between parties that gave their constent on having this information shared.
+These are the custom claims created to share information between parties that gave their consent on having this information shared.

 An example of a payload could be: